keeganskeate/keeganskeate.github.io/README.md

-# keeganskeate.github.io
-Professional Website
+# Keegan Skeate's Personal Website

 A professional website that is intended to provide easy access to my contact information and work that I have created.

+## License

-Please ask to use any computer code that is posted.
+All content on this website is protected against unauthorized copying by copyright law.
+Please ask to use any content on the site.